mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-po.md

 ![](../../.gitbook/assets/How-to-review-a-PO-7.png)

-If you have any questions on the PO module, please contact Procurement@mattermost.com.
+If you have any questions on the PO module, you can contact Procurement@mattermost.com.